rawhat/spades/README.md

 application.
 Currently the API does not support this.
 It is usually useful to get an interactive session with IEx.
 To do so, instead run:

-  `docker-compose run api iex -S mix phx.server`
+  `docker-compose run --service-ports api iex -S mix phx.server`

 The behavior should still be the same, but now you can interact with the API modules directly, or type `recompile` to rebuild the application with